GameDevUtils/gdu-site/README.md

 # gdu-site

-The hub for the GameDevUtils.com apps, the blog, and informational pages.
+A hub for the GameDevUtils.com apps, the blog, and informational pages.